PKPranav/PSProfileStepper/README.md

 You can add PSProfileStepper directly in your storybord or xib, Or You can add it from setting its frame by the code.

 Requirements:

 xcode 7+

 iOS 7+

 Installation:

-Copy PSProfileStepper folder and pasete it in your project.
+Copy PSProfileStepper folder and paste it in your project.